steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 $docker exec -it containerid bash
 ```

-You can remove container made from steadylearner/ubuntu_node container or yours with this.
+You can remove container made from steadylearner/ubuntu_node image or yours with this.

 ```console
 $docker stop ubuntu_node